hmdprs/data-scientist/README.md

 ## Use Cases for Model Insights
 *Why and when do you need insights? [#](https://www.kaggle.com/dansbecker/use-cases-for-model-insights)*

+### Possible Types of Insights

+- What **features** in the data did the model think are most important?
+- For any single prediction from a model, how did each feature in the data affect that **particular prediction**?
+- How does each feature affect the **model's predictions in a big-picture sense** (what is its typical effect when considered over a large number of possible predictions)?

+### Why are these Insights Valuable

+- **Debugging** - Dirty data, preprocessing codes, and data leakage are potential sources for bugs.
+Debugging is one of the most valuable skills in data science.
+Understanding the patterns a model is finding will help us identify when those are at odds with our knowledge of the real world, and this is typically the first step in tracking down bugs.
+- **Informing Feature Engineering** - Feature engineering is usually the most effective way to improve model accuracy.
+The techniques we'll learn would make it transparent what features are more important.
+As an increasing number of datasets start with 100s or 1000s of raw features, this approach is becoming increasingly important.
+- **Directing Future Data Collection** - Collecting new types of data can be expensive, so businesses and organizations only want to do this if they know it will be worthwhile.
+Model-based insights give us a good understanding of the value of features we currently have, which will help us reason about what new values may be most helpful.
+- **Informing Human Decision-making** - Some decisions are made automatically by models.
+But many important decisions are made by humans.
+For these decisions, insights can be more valuable than predictions.
+- **Building Trust** - Many people won't assume they can trust our model for important decisions without verifying some basic facts.
+Showing insights that fit their general understanding of the problem will help build trust, even among people with little deep knowledge of data science.

 ## Permutation Importance
 *What features does your model think are important? [#](https://www.kaggle.com/dansbecker/permutation-importance)*